Faithlife/CodingGuidelines/sections/javascript.md

 ### `React.lazy`
 `React.lazy`, by design, currently only supports default exports: https://reactjs.org/docs/code-splitting.html#named-exports

 To use an app component as a `React.lazy` code splitting point, create a new module that re-exports the component as the `default` export.
-The file should be named with the `CodeSplitting` suffix.
+The file should be named with the `.CodeSplitting` suffix.

 ## File Names Should Match Export Names
 This consistency makes code easier to locate, and it works better with refactoring tools like VSCode fixes that default to files names matching the name of the function or class being extracted.